PH Design and Construction 5 Star Google Reviews

 Interest During Construction

-Construction loans charge interest only on the amount drawn, but this interest accumulates throughout your 6-12 month building timeline.
+Construction loans charge interest only on the amount drawn, but this interest accumulates throughout your 6–12 month building timeline.
 With current rates, expect to pay $15,000 to $40,000 in interest during construction for a $600,000 loan.
-Understanding payment schedules helps you plan for these interest payments as your loan balance grows throughout construction.
+Understanding payment schedules during custom home construction helps you plan for these payments as your loan balance grows.

 Temporary Housing and Storage

 Most construction contracts focus on the house itself, leaving exterior improvements to separate contracts.
-However, a finished custom home requires substantial investment in landscaping and site improvements to look complete.
+A finished custom home requires substantial investment in landscaping and site improvements to look and feel complete.

 Driveway and Walkways